datacarpentry/semester-biology/exercises/Tests-R.md

 This is a follow up to the [Debugging problem]({{ site.baseurl }}/exercises/Debugging-R).

 Write tests for your 'Debugging' code for the following cases and save it in a file called `Tests-R.R`.
-Make any corrections/improvements that to the 'Debugging' code so that all of your tests pass.
+Make corrections/improvements to the 'Debugging' code so that all of your tests pass.

 #### gc_content()